Skip to main content

 Why these criteria specifically?

+Thought experiment: imagine aliens who don’t use language but communicate telepathically, aren’t self-aware in our sense but have rich conscious experience, don’t reason rationally but navigate via emotional wisdom.
 Are they persons?
-Our criteria say no, but that seems arbitrary—a failure of imagination about different forms of mind.
+Our criteria say no, but that seems arbitrary.
+A failure of imagination about different forms of mind.

 The Gradualism Problem